tannn/tannn.github.io/_posts/2022_08_20_typing_is_pain_overcoming_chronic_hand_pain.md

 tags: [pain, health, typing]
 ---

 It could have beeen a laptop or computer keyboard or mouse.
-Either an ergonomic or horizontal mouse.
+Even an ergonomic or horizontal mouse.
 I even tried a keyboard tray with an adjustable height.
-At some point, it doesn’t matter what the tool is: so long as it involves some variation of a physical keyboard and mouse, I would experience pain.
+At some point, it didn’t matter what the tool was: so long as it involved some variation of a physical keyboard and mouse, I would experience pain.

 This problem started sometime after summer of 2018.
 During that summer I built my first gaming PC.
 By the time September rolled around, I was experiencing pain while playing games.
 But I soon learned it wasn’t just when playing games: it would come back even after using the computer for a few minutes.
 Typing essays and doing homework became even more painful.
 I switched to and from my PC and my MacBook to figure out if there was a setup that wouldn’t cause pain.
 Unfortunately, it’s been a year and a half since the pain started, and I have yet to find a solution.